Moodle Help & Support

 How to: navigate around a module page

-This block allows you to jump to a particular section within your module to aid navigation, reduce scrolling and to quickly access relevant resources.
+When on the front page of a module, this menu allows you to jump to a particular section within your module to aid navigation, reduce scrolling and to quickly access relevant resources.

 Expand central column